The links in this article are Amazon affiliated.

-2. The main character is usually an underdog and comes from the background with either financial difficulties, or emotional baggage, has a lot of self-doubts, and their confidence is either very low or doesn’t exist at all.
-During the film, the character discovers that the confidence doesn’t come from the external possessions but the inner strength.
-Good examples here are ‘Charlie and the Chocolate Factory’, ‘Hugo’, or ‘Karate Kid.’
+2. The main character is usually an underdog and comes from a background with either financial difficulties, or emotional baggage, has a lot of self-doubts, and their confidence is either very low or doesn’t exist at all.
+During the film, the character discovers that confidence doesn’t come from external possessions but the inner strength.
+Good examples here are ‘Charlie and the Chocolate Factory, ‘Hugo’, or ‘Karate Kid.’

 3. Kids can easily identify with the character because they experience the emotional upheavals often felt and agonised over by themselves, such as lack of friends, feelings of isolation and not being part of the group, feeling alienated at school, especially when they struggle or have hidden learning difficulties.
 Quite good examples here may be ‘Inside Out’ or ‘The Neverending Story’.